Electric bus: California

 Since 2000, the California Air Resources Board has had a Fleet Rule for Transit Agencies, which requires transit agencies to reduce emissions.
 In 2018 it issued the Innovative Clean Transit rule, which requires all new transit buses purchased after 2029 to be zero-emissions buses.

 Long Beach, California and the Antelope Valley Transit Authority charge some of their buses on special wireless charging pads located along bus routes.

 By 2019, more than 200 e-buses were in service in California.
 Several hundred more e-buses for California were in backlogged orders.

+In 2023, Oakland, California introduced the first major fleet of electric school buses in a U.S. school district.
+These buses not only serve as a mode of transportation for students but also contribute 2.1 gigawatt-hours of electricity annually to the power grid, which is sufficient to power between 300 and 400 homes.
+This initiative holds particular importance in Oakland, a community where many students come from low-income families that are disproportionately affected by industrial pollution.
+The electric buses are projected to reduce carbon dioxide emissions by about 25,000 tons each year, thereby improving both the environment and health conditions within the community.

 Total operating cost per mile

 NREL publishes zero-emission bus evaluation results from various commercial operators.
 NREL published following total operating cost per mile: with County Connection, for June 2017 through May 2018, for an 8-vehicle diesel bus fleet, the total operating cost per mile was $0.84; for a 4-vehicle electric bus fleet, $1.11; with Long Beach Transit, for 2018, for a 10-vehicle electric bus fleet, $0.85; and with Foothill Transit, for 2018, for a 12-vehicle electric bus fleet, $0.84.